stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 1. `MigrationFlowHead`

    * Role: an auxiliary head that, given a representation of a global or regional context, predicts coarse migration flows between abstract regions.
-   * Interface: input is an encoded context embedding; outputs are approximate flow magnitudes for a small set of representative corridors; internal losses are shaped by `signal_migration_flow_consistency`.
+   * Interface: input is an encoded context embedding.
+Outputs are approximate flow magnitudes for a small set of representative corridors.
+Internal losses are shaped by `signal_migration_flow_consistency`.

 2. `MigrationFeedbackMonitor`

    * Role: a module that estimates whether the described situation corresponds to weak or strong feedback in migration dynamics.
-   * Interface: input is a sequence of context embeddings; output is a feedback stability score influenced by `signal_migration_feedback_stability`.
+   * Interface: input is a sequence of context embeddings.
+Output is a feedback stability score influenced by `signal_migration_feedback_stability`.

 3. `SocioTechnicalTensionObserver`

    * Role: a generic observer that extracts tension like summaries from flows, drivers, and feedbacks in socio technical settings, reusing the structure of `Tension_MIG`.
-   * Interface: input is a structured representation of a socio technical system; outputs are scalar tension indicators and decomposed components.
+   * Interface: input is a structured representation of a socio technical system.
+Outputs are scalar tension indicators and decomposed components.

 ### 7.3 Evaluation harness